Siemens Gamesa shares suspended on report of strategic review - Up News Info

 Siemens Gamesa was formed in 2017 through a merger of Spain’s Gamesa and what was then the wind business of Siemens.

-Siemens Energy shares were among the biggest gainers among Germany’s blue-chip stocks in early trade, rising more than 3%.
-Frankfurt-listed shares of Siemens Gamesa were up 3.5% at 0907 GMT.
-(Reporting by Emma Pinedo and Isla Binnie in Madrid, Arno Schuetze, Christoph Steitz in Frankfurt and Alexander Huebner in Munich; Editing by Jan Harvey)
+($1 = 0.8191 euros) (Reporting by Emma Pinedo and Isla Binnie in Madrid, Arno Schuetze and Christoph Steitz in Frankfurt and Alexander Huebner in Munich; Editing by Jan Harvey and David Evans)